-See Background Paper on Employment for further information. page 46, Pembrokeshire County Council Economic Development Strategy and Action Plan 2017- 2022
+&lt;sup>129 See Background Paper on Employment for further information.

+&lt;sup>130 page 46, Pembrokeshire County Council Economic Development Strategy and Action Plan 2017- 2022

-4.241 At the end of the Local Development Plan period it is envisaged that small scale employment sites have been unlocked and are being developed in some of the larger Centres in the Park.
+4.230 At the end of the Local Development Plan period it is envisaged that small scale employment sites have been unlocked and are being developed in some of the larger Centres in the Park.
 Employment uses have also been generated outside these areas.
 Many sites that have been in employment use for some time are still available for new users.
 Each harbour in the National Park continues to contribute positively both to employment in and the character of the area.

-Policy 44 Employment Sites and Live/Work Units (Strategy Policy)
+Policy 43 Employment Sites and Live/Work Units (Strategy Policy)